Verses 601-644 – “This verse says much too little in way too many words”

 by nearly everyone.

-a gigantic spider crept
+a gargantuan spider crept

 into her mind, into her dream,